elazarcoh/m4b-tools/README.md

 A Python package for converting audio files to M4B format, combining M4B files with chapters, and splitting M4B files by chapters.
 This package provides both a command-line interface and a programmatic API for comprehensive audiobook management.

+---

+**About this project:**
+This project is a (successful!) experiment in using AI to generate an entire Python package from scratch.
+All code, documentation, and design were created with the help of GitHub Copilot (both Agent mode in VSCode and the coding agent on GitHub web), without manual coding.
+The process demonstrates the power and practicality of modern AI tools for real-world software development.

+---

 ## Quick Start

 Install using pipx for an isolated command-line tool: